jiminny/join-the-team/backend-task.md

 ## Coding Standards

-* Use git to version control the application
+* Ideally use git to version control the application
-* Scaffolding should not be used to generate any MVC code
+* Scaffolding should not be used to generate any code
 * Include instructions in a README on how to run the application

 ## Submission